Microbiome Testing Efficacy: What the Science Says About Your Gut Health Report

 Ah, the microbiome, the future of medicine, the forgotten battleground by many.
 The microbiome (trillions of bacteria living in harmony within our gut) is a highly complex system that has emerged in public health and media over the last decade and is definitively linked to several disease states.
 We are finding more (and more) out about just how crucial a balanced microbiome is, and how significant the impact can be if it is not.
 But how can you tell if your microbiome is balanced?
 There are two very specific tools that can help: amplicon sequencing (such as 16S rRNA gene sequencing) and whole-genome shotgun metagenomic sequencing.

-There are a lot of initial search results when you look this up, but be wary of gimmicky companies promising a comprehensive look at your gut bacteria.
+There are many initial search results when you look this up, but be wary of gimmicky companies promising a comprehensive look at your gut bacteria.
 In fact, consider discussing with your primary care doctor how to best test your microbiome before submitting a sample to an online retailer that costs an arm and a leg.
 There are no FDA-approved at-home gut microbiome tests, and none have been validated for their effectiveness in assessing overall health.
-Similarly, at this time, we still do not have a benchmark for what is considered healthy or symbiotic.
+Similarly, at this time, we still do not have a benchmark for what constitutes healthy or symbiotic.
 Mayo Clinic is hoping to change this.

 The Current Scientific View on Efficacy